miketlk/app-bitcoin-new/doc/liquid.md

 #### Description

-Using the information in the PSET and the wallet description, this command verifies what inputs are internal and what output matches the pattern for a change address.
-After validating all the external outputs and the transaction fee with the user, it signs each of the internal inputs; each signature is sent to the client using the YIELD command, encoded as `<input_index> <signature>`, where the `input_index` is a Bitcoin style varint (currently, always 1 byte).
+Using the information in the PSET and the wallet description, this command verifies what inputs are internal and what outputs match the pattern for a change address.
+After validating all the external outputs and the transaction fee with the user, it signs each of the internal inputs; each signature is sent to the client using the YIELD command, in the format described below.
+If multiple key placeholders of the wallet policy are internal, the process is repeated for each of them.

+The results yielded via the YIELD command respect the following format: `<input_index> <pubkey_augm_len> <pubkey_augm> <signature>`, where:
+- `input_index` is a Bitcoin style varint, the index input of the input being signed (starting from 0);
+- `pubkey_augm_len` is an unsigned byte equal to the length of `pubkey_augm`;
+- `pubkey_augm` is the `pubkey` used for signing for legacy, segwit or taproot script path spends (a compressed pubkey if non-taproot, a 32-byte x-only pubkey if taproot); for taproot script path spends, it is the concatenation of the `x-only` pubkey and the 32-byte *tapleaf hash* as defined in [BIP-0341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki);
+- `signature` is the returned signature, possibly concatenated with the sighash byte (as it would be pushed on the stack).

+If `P2` is `0` (version `0` of the protocol), `pubkey_augm_len` and `pubkey_augm` are omitted in the YIELD messages.

 For a registered wallet, the hmac must be correct.

 For a default wallet, `hmac` must be equal to 32 bytes `0`.

 #### Client commands

-`GET_PREIMAGE` must know and respond for the full serialized wallet policy whose sha256 hash is `wallet_id`.
+`GET_PREIMAGE` must know and respond for the full serialized wallet policy whose sha256 hash is `wallet_id`; moreover, it must know and respond for the SHA256 hash of its descriptor template.

 The client must respond to the `GET_PREIMAGE`, `GET_MERKLE_LEAF_PROOF` and `GET_MERKLE_LEAF_INDEX` queries for all the Merkle trees in the input, including each of the Merkle trees for keys and values of the Merkleized map commitments of each of the inputs/outputs maps of the psbt.